-Over the years, NIRF participation has shifted from being optional visibility to a strategic necessity.
+Over the years, NIRF participation has shifted from being an optional visibility to a strategic necessity.
 Institutions now use NIRF rankings to demonstrate credibility, attract quality students and faculty, strengthen placements, and benchmark themselves against national peers.

 Disclaimer: Eligibility conditions and parameters are subject to annual revisions notified by NIRF.